Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 Confluent offers 120+ pre-built [connectors](https://www.confluent.io/product/confluent-connectors/), enabling you to modernize your entire data architecture even faster.
 These connectors also provide you peace-of-mind with enterprise-grade security, reliability, compatibility, and support.

-- On the Confluent Cloud UI, navigate to the Connectors section located on the left side of the page after creating the cluster.
+1.On the Confluent Cloud UI, navigate to the Connectors section located on the left side of the page after creating the cluster.

   <div align="center">
   <img src="images/Connectors_Page.jpeg" width =100% heigth=100%>
 </div>

-- Click on "Add Connectors" at the top of the page, select "Mongo Atlas Source Connector," and provide an appropriate topic prefix.
+2.Click on "Add Connectors" at the top of the page, select "Mongo Atlas Source Connector," and provide an appropriate topic prefix.
 Then, click on "Continue."

   <div align="center">
   <img src="images/Mongo_Source_COnnector.jpeg" width =100% heigth=100%>
 </div>

-- Enter the appropriate host name, collection, and database name which can be found in your MongoDB Atlas account.
+3.Enter the appropriate host name, collection, and database name which can be found in your MongoDB Atlas account.
 Click on "Create Connector," leaving the rest of the configuration as default.

  <div align="center">
   <img src="images/Mongo_Source_Details.jpeg" width =100% heigth=100%>
 </div>

-- After a few minutes, you should be able to see the connector successfully provisioned and events coming into the input topic.
+4.After a few minutes, you should be able to see the connector successfully provisioned and events coming into the input topic.

 <div align="center">
   <img src="images/mongo_source_connector_success.jpeg.jpeg" width =100% heigth=100%>